olada/reveal.js-basis/README.md

 Now you can edit the file `slides/slides.html`.
 Every time you save changes to the _slides.html_ file, you can refresh your browser and the changes will be loaded.

+# Updating reveal.js
+Updating the reveal.js part is as easy as running `git submodule update` in the root project folder.

+# How does the Gulp pipeline work?
+The npm runner of _reveal.js_ spawns a web server which serves the index.html inside of the reveal.js folder.
+Therefore, in essence, the goal of the pipeline is to copy the file `./slides/slides.html` into the reveal.js folder and rename it to _index.html_, so it will be used by the webserver.
+This is done so you can have your slides file in a separate folder in your repository instead of forking the whole reveal.js repo.
+Also this is a workaround for the fact that you cannot modify a file of a submodule which is managed by a foreign entity.